stephenslab/dsc/README.md

 ### 0.2.x

+0.2.6.1

+* Require `PBS` type of queue to have a corresponding headnode configuration (for customized `job_template`)
+* SoS required version bumped to 0.9.12.6 for the new feature above.
+* [minor] Various bug fixes.

 0.2.6

 * Bring back `--host` option; add a companion option `--to-host` to facilicate sending resources to remote computer.